feathersjs/feathers/packages/errors/README.md

 ## Getting Started

-Feathers erros comes with feathers by default.
+Feathers errors come with feathers by default.
 So typically you don't need to install it at all.
 However you can also use `feathers-errors` with express directly as well.
 In that case you install the module with: `npm install feathers-errors --save`

 #### With Feathers